shahryarfp/Segmentation-Assisted-COVID-19-Diagnosis/README.md

 In order to do the diagnosis task, a VGG-16 model is used and trained.
 It is available here:
 [Trained Model](https://drive.google.com/drive/folders/1ubOYddgXB_DkUQwLnlASKzLqA0vo4P1q?usp=share_link)

+#### How to use:
+1. Just simply open the code
+2. Correct the links to the dataset and models
+3. Run the code

 #### Results

 Results of the segmentation task: